ivykroncke/birdie/README.md

 This app makes tracking the birds in your own back yard fun.
 Brag to your friends about your oriole sightings!
 Track when the hummingbirds start to arrive every year.

 Features:
-* Add Observations to document your bird sightings
+* Add Observations to document your bird sightings or view all of your observations
 * View all users' observations to see what is going on with other birdwatchers
-*
+* Browse birds by taxonomy

 View site: https://birdie-app.herokuapp.com/